 At Awasi, you are in total control of where you go, when you go, and what you do when you arrive.
-Having your own car and guide give you complete freedom to explore this incredible landscape on your own terms.
+Having your own car and guide lend you complete freedom to explore this incredible landscape on your own terms.

-Our favorite trip though, was out to a remote spot which Jose-Thomas knew.
+Our favorite trip, though, was out to a remote spot that Jose-Thomas knew.
 It wasn’t a specific destination you'll find in any guidebook – but it's a beautiful place, hidden deep in the Sierra Baguales.
 There, with no one else around except the wild guanacos and horses – Jose-Thomas surprised us with a picnic complete with salad, smoked salmon, cheese, and plenty of wine.
 Needless to say, it was a our favorite afternoon of the whole trip – and somehow our guide knew it was exactly what we wanted even though we never said a word about it!

 Getting to Awasi

 Just getting to Awasi is an adventure.
 With no real "road" leading to the property, we forded a river in our 4x4, and with the dramatic mountain backdrop it felt like we were in a scene from an action movie!
 On more than one occasion herds of wild guanacos or flocks of rheas (a sort of South American ostrich) blocked our path to the hotel.
 But that is exactly what you'd expect in a place as wild as Patagonia.

 When you are this far from civilization, getting to and from the hotel is not a simple task.
 You won’t find any public transport here, and hiring a taxi would cost a small fortune.
 To accommodate you, Awasi offers a collection service and will arrange to meet you at the airport.
 This will likely be at Punta Arenas, around four hours away, so make sure you coordinate your plans with the staff before arriving.
 All you need to do is tell them where and when you arrive, and they will take care of the rest.